CobeyH/Leora/README.md

 ### Lux Limits

 A resource called "Lux" was created to limit the number of lights that can be enabled in the scene at one time.
 The current available lux is represented as a glowing orb with a number of rings to represent the current available lux.
 The lights each have a glowing ring around them to represent the amount of lux they require to activate.
+When a light is activated, a co-routine starts that animates a projectile from the lux source to the light location.
 ![image](https://user-images.githubusercontent.com/32989729/187006899-405ca7d6-7294-4b60-b4be-2a029a606c4c.png)

 ### Glass Material